paul-mcculloch/openmediavault-docs/troubleshooting.rst

 * **The web interface keeps rejecting my admin/user password.**

     If the password is correct then this is most likely caused by the rootfs partition being full.
-This command can help track which folders are the biggest :command:`df -hx --max-depth=1 /`
+This command can help track which folders are the biggest :command:`du -hx --max-depth=1 /`

 * **I only see a few items in the web interface interface like the user section of Access Rights Management.**